winglam/dependent-tests-impact/README.md

 2. cd dependent-tests-impact/experiments
 3. ./figureGenerator.sh

+Once the script finishes running, the results for prioritization, selection and parallelization can be found in dependent-tests-impact/experiments/prioritization-results, dependent-tests-impact/experiments/selection-results and dependent-tests-impact/experiments/parallelization-results (respectively).
+Due to the calculation for APFD values (for figures 17 and 18) and runtime differences (for figures 18 and 19) being dependent on the time it takes for a test order to run and how the time it takes for a test order to run may vary depending on external factors such as OS scheduling, the results generated will most likely not match the figures in the paper exactly.
+Nevertheless, the results generated should convey the same overall message and should not differ significantly.

 In light of saving run time of the scripts, the following files are
 provided:
 - CRYSTAL-AUTO-DT_LIST.txt